Finding Legal Help

 - self-study materials and tips.

-Due to the pandemic, the 2-Day Orientation will be held online in 2021.
+Due to the pandemic, the 2-Day Orientation may be held remotely online.

 *Please note, fees for these courses are only refundable for one year after payment has been made.